Don Ball (philanthropist)

-Donald Ball Sr. (July 27, 1936 – March 23, 2018) was an American philanthropist and businessman, who founded the house-building company Ball Homes in 1959.
-He served in the Kentucky House of Representatives from 1964 to 1969.
-He was a member of the National Commission on Severely Distressed Public Housing, and became known for his charitable work.
+Donald Ball Sr. (July 27, 1936 – March 23, 2018) was an American philanthropist and businessman, who founded the housebuilding company Ball Homes in 1959.
+He served in the Kentucky House of Representatives from 1964 to 1969, he was also a member of the National Commission on Severely Distressed Public Housing, and became known for his charitable work.

 Early life

 Ball was born in Hebardsville, an unincorporated place near Henderson, Kentucky, the son of James and Marjorie Ball.
 In his youth he was involved in the Future Farmers of America.
 After graduating from Hebbardsville High School in 1954 he moved to Lexington to attend the University of Kentucky, where he met and married Mira Snider.
 He then became a local real estate investor.

 Career

 Ball Homes

 Ball and his wife founded Ball Homes in 1959.
 He was among the first recipients of Builder Magazine's Hearthstone Award for his community service.
 Ball Homes helped create neighborhoods in Lexington and Versailles such as Masterson Station, Cedar Ridge and Rose Ridge.
 From 2008 to 2012, the company was voted "Favorite Builder" in the Lexington Herald-Leader's Reader's Choice Awards.